jasminebrewer/jasminebrewer.github.io/index.md

 ---

 I am a Leverhume-Peierls fellow in the Centre for Theoretical Physics in Oxford, and before that was a postdoctoral fellow in the Theoretical Physics Department at CERN.
 I received my PhD from the MIT Center for Theoretical Physics in 2020.
-I am interested in heavy-ion collisions, jets, and far-from-equilibrium QCD.
+I am interested in heavy-ion collisions, particularly in data-driven inference using jets, and in far-from-equilibrium dynamics of QCD.

 You can download my CV <a href="https://jasminebrewer.github.io/assets/files/JasmineBrewer_CV.pdf" target="_blank">here.</a>